Habiba36/Social_Network_Analysis/README.md

 # Social_Network_Analysis
-Mini Social networks analysis tool
+Minimum Social networks analysis tool

 It is a desktop software for network analysis and visualization.
 It is a tool used by data analysts and researchers to explore graphs of different networks.
 It enables